Quantum Computing and Defense: The Double-Edged Sword of Tomorrow's Technology

 This hybrid approach provides security during the transition period while ensuring compatibility.

-Quantum Sensing: Revolutionary Detection Capabilities
+Quantum Sensing: Advanced Detection Capabilities

 Quantum Radar and Detection